Kidney Health: Best Foods and Natural Remedies

 Causes of Kidney Disease

-Chronic kidney disease is usually caused by other health problems that have damaged your kidneys over time.
-When your kidneys are damaged, they may not function as well as they should.
-If the damage to your kidneys continues to worsen and your kidneys are less able to function, you have chronic kidney disease.
+Chronic kidney disease (CKD) is usually caused by other health problems that have damaged your kidneys over time.
+When your renal system is damaged, it may not function as well as they should.
+If the damage to your kidneys continues to worsen and your kidneys are less able to function, you have CKD.

-The leading cause of chronic kidney disease and ESRD is diabetes mellitus.
-Additional common causes of kidney disease are high blood pressure, obesity, and dyslipidemia (3).
-Autoimmune diseases and genetic diseases (such as polycystic kidney disease) can cause chronic kidney disease.
+The leading cause of CKD and ESRD is diabetes mellitus.
+Additional common causes of CKD are high blood pressure, obesity, and dyslipidemia (3).
+Autoimmune diseases and genetic diseases (such as polycystic kidney disease) can cause CKD.
 Periodontal diseases and obstructive sleep apnea are also risk factors for chronic kidney disease.

-Another condition that can damage your kidneys is glomerulonephritis.
+Another condition that can damage your renal system is glomerulonephritis.
 Glomerulonephritis is inflammation of the glomeruli, the tiny filters in your kidneys.
 Glomeruli remove excess fluid, electrolytes, and waste from your bloodstream and pass them into your urine.
 Severe or prolonged inflammation from glomerulonephritis can damage your kidneys.

 Lab Tests for Kidney Function

 Glomerular filtration rate (GFR) is used to check how well the kidneys are functioning.
 GFR is a measure of how well your kidneys filter blood.
 Optimal GFR is over 90.
-If your GFR is less than 60 for three months or more, this indicates poor kidney function.
-If your GFR is below 15 this can indicate kidney failure.
+If your GFR is less than 60 for three months or more, this indicates poor renal function.
+If your GFR is below 15 this can indicate renal failure.

 Albumin is a protein found in the blood.
-Made in the liver, it retains elements like calcium, sodium and potassium, certain hormones (steroids and thyroid hormones) and certain drugs in circulation by binding to them to prevent their filtration by the kidneys.
+Made in the liver, it retains elements like calcium, sodium and potassium, certain hormones (steroids and thyroid hormones) and certain drugs in circulation by binding to them to prevent their filtration by the urinary system.

 Sodium maintains osmotic pressure and acid-base balance as well as transmitting nerve impulses.
-High sodium can indicate kidney problems.
+High sodium can indicate renal problems.
 The optimal range is for sodium is 137-143 mmol/L.

 Potassium is the primary buffer within the cell and the principal electrolyte of intracellular fluid.
 Healthy kidneys balance the amount of potassium taken in with the amount lost in the urine and stool.
-If you have kidney disease, your kidneys may not be able to remove enough potassium.
+If you have renal disease, your urinary system may not be able to remove enough potassium.
 The optimal range is for potassium is 4.0-4.5 mmol/L

 Phosphorus is involved with bone growth and acid base balance.
-These levels can be increased in people with kidney dysfunction.
+These levels can be increased in people with renal dysfunction.
 The optimal range is 3.5 – 4.0 mg/dL.

 Insulin resistance is the decreased ability to respond to the effects of insulin.
 As a result, the body produces additional amounts of insulin which increases inflammatory processes within the body.
 Over time, surges of insulin can cause chronic health complications.
 Health conditions associated with insulin resistance include type 2 diabetes, cardiovascular disease, obesity, and high blood pressure.
 These conditions are linked to chronic kidney disease.
 The optimal range for fasting insulin is 1.0-5.0 uIu/ml.